-Which credit card is best when you're staying at a Holiday Inn?
+Which credit card is best when you're staying at a Holiday Inn? - CNN Underscored

 Both IHG credit cards come with the opportunity to earn IHG elite status, but the IHG Premier card has the upper hand by offering card holders complimentary Platinum status.
 Although this status level doesn’t compare with the elite benefits you’ll receive at some other hotel chains, your points will never expire when you’re a Platinum elite.
 Otherwise, IHG points typically expire after 12 months with no account activity.

-Starting with your second year having the card, the IHG Premier also comes with an award night certificate every year on your card holder anniversary.
-This award night can be used at any IHG hotel that would otherwise cost up to 40,000 points for a night, and there are no restrictions on what day of the week or time of the year you can use it.
+Starting with your second year having the card, the IHG Premier also comes with a reward night certificate every year on your card holder anniversary.
+This certificate works in the exact same way as the welcome bonus certificate, which means it can be used at any IHG hotel that would otherwise cost up to 40,000 points for a night.
+There are no restriction on what day of the week or time of the year the certificate can be used, but it does expire one year after it’s deposited into your account.

-With IHG points worth around 0.5 cents per point according to The Points Guy, this award night certificate is worth as much as $200 if you use it at a property that would otherwise cost 40,000 points.
-That can easily offset the card’s $89 annual fee each year, and that’s before even factoring in the other card benefits.
+With the reward night certificate being worth as much as $200 if you use it at a property that would otherwise cost 40,000 points, that can easily offset the card’s $89 annual fee each year, and that’s before even factoring in the other card benefits.

 Get a free annual award night starting with your second year on the IHG Premier card.

-Unfortunately, there are no award night certificates that come with the no-annual-fee IHG Traveler card, and while you can earn Gold elite status with it after you spend $10,000 in a calendar year on the card, truthfully, IHG Gold status doesn’t offer too many perks.
+Unfortunately, there are no reward night certificates that come with the no-annual-fee IHG Traveler card, and while you can earn Gold elite status with it after you spend $10,000 in a calendar year on the card, truthfully, IHG Gold status doesn’t offer too many perks.
 You’ll also get a Global Entry or TSA PreCheck application reimbursement and an annual spend benefit with the IHG Premier, neither of which come on the IHG Traveler.

 To be fair, there are some highly desirable perks that come with both cards.
 Our favorite is the previously-mentioned fourth night free when redeeming points.
 This discount applies immediately when booking, which means you only need to have 75% of the points normally required to book a four-night stay.